m-iwagami/computer-vision-rock-paper-scissors/README.md

 - Important: If you are on Ubuntu, the latest version of Tensorflow doens't work with the default version of Python.
 When creating the virtual environment, use Python 3.8 instead by running: conda create -n my_env python=3.8

+## Modules
+- camera_rps.py: Main
+- keras_model.h5: an image database imported from Teachable-Machine.
+- labels.txt: 4 gestures that are detected by the process of cerating the image database.
+- requirements.txt: this file enables any other user that wants to use your computer to easily install these exact dependencies by running pip install requirements.txt.

+### Additional modules
+- RPS-Template.py: original file from the aicore platform.
+- manual_rps.py: used in Milestone 3 to practice python code.

+## Libraries
+- `cv2`: The module import name for opencv-python.
+- `from keras.models import load_model`: Keras model is to make prediction.
+- `import numpy as np`: To get a result from the prediction in `get_user_choice(self)`.`result = np.argmax(self.get_prediction())`.
+- `import time`: To countdown time before the game starts.
+- `import random`: To choose a computer's choice. used in `get_computer_choice(self)`

 ## Conclusions